WordPress/gutenberg/packages/block-editor/README.md

 <a name="PluginPreview" href="#PluginPreview">#</a> **PluginPreview**

-React Component; Used by a plugin to define the contents of a "custom preview".
+Component used by a plugin to define the contents of a "custom preview".
 The children of this component will be displayed in the main editor screen when this "custom preview" is chosen from the preview menu.

 _Parameters_

 -   _props_ `Object`: Component properties.
--   _props.deviceName_ `string`: The internal name of this custom preview.
-Must match the _deviceName_ given to `PluginPreviewMenuItem`.
+-   _props.previewId_ `string`: The internal name of this custom preview.
+Must match the _previewId_ given to `PluginPreviewMenuItem`.
 -   _props.children_ `WPElement`: Children to be rendered.

 <a name="PluginPreviewMenuItem" href="#PluginPreviewMenuItem">#</a> **PluginPreviewMenuItem**

-React Component; Used by a plugin to define the contents of a menu item that selects a "custom preview".
+Component used by a plugin to define the contents of a menu item that selects a "custom preview".
 The children of this component will be displayed inside the preview menu.
 Typically a single string is good enough.

+_Parameters_

 -   _props_ `Object`: Component properties.
--   _props.deviceName_ `string`: The internal name of this custom preview.
-Must match the _deviceName_ given to `PluginPreview`.
+-   _props.previewId_ `string`: The internal name of this custom preview.
+Must match the _previewId_ given to `PluginPreview`.
 -   _props.children_ `WPElement`: Children to be rendered.

 <a name="PreserveScrollInReorder" href="#PreserveScrollInReorder">#</a> **PreserveScrollInReorder**